-- 4. Whenever accidental causes make it impossible to carry out tests, the touch will be considered doubtful and annulled. - 5.
-If touches are registered simultaneously on both sides of the apparatus, and the Referee cannot establish the priority with certainty, he or she must replace the competitors on guard. - 6.
-In accordance with the general rules (cf. t.18) the Referee must stop the bout, even if no touch is registered by the apparatus, whenever fencing becomes confused and he or she is no longer able to analyse the phrase. - 7.
-The Referee should also supervise the state of the conductive strip; he or she must not allow the bout to commence or to continue if the conductive strip has holes in it which might affect the proper registering of touches.
-(The organizers must make the necessary arrangements to ensure the rapid repair or replacement of the conductive strip.)
+- Whenever accidental causes make it impossible to carry out tests, the touch will be considered doubtful and annulled. - If touches are registered simultaneously on both sides of the apparatus, and the Referee cannot establish the priority with certainty, the competitors must be placed on guard. - 6.
+In accordance with the general rules (cf. t.18) the Referee must stop the bout, even if no touch is registered by the apparatus, whenever fencing becomes confused and he or she is no longer able to analyze the phrase. - 7.
+The Referee must supervise the condition of the conductive strip; the bout must not commence or continue if the conductive strip has holes in it which might affect the proper registering of touches or cause accidents.
+(The organizers must make the necessary arrangements to ensure the rapid repair or replacement of the conductive strips.)